Umuzi-org/ACN-syllabus/content/k8s/fluxcd/buttons-helmrelease/_index.md

       name: values
 ```

-The values file we take the values.yaml from the helm chart and overwrite with our own user supplied values
+The values file we take the values.yaml from the helm chart and overwrite with our own user supplied values.

 ```
 # apps/buttons/values.yaml